Bride’s mother ‘would have been highly visible’ before fatal crash, says expert

 Dr Usher added that Bannister’s familiarity with the location of the crossing was another factor increasing the conspicuity of Mrs Wadsworth.

-Lisa Judge, defending, asked Dr Usher if it is possible that Mrs Wadsworth was distracted as she walked between the car park and the hotel, making the final preparations for her daughter’s wedding.
+Lisa Judge, defending, asked Dr Usher if it is possible that Mrs Wadsworth was distracted as she walked between the car park and the hotel, as she made the final preparations for her daughter’s wedding.

 The expert told the jury: “We have no evidence to suggest that she was.”